[Article written in June 2016, using the outcome of the Brexit vote to drive home a point for us all.]

 pasty.

 After all, PR-inspired fakery doesn't really cut it.
 Remember what it did for Gordon Brown, a man who I think deserves a lot more respect than he's given.
-He was known to be surly, even curmudgeonly, and generally lacking in humour.
+He was known to be surly, which is probably putting it a bit too mildly, and desperately lacking in people skills.
 So why the smile?
 Just be yourself.

 A lesson from Boris: how being liked wins the day

 And here, of course, I'll say I understand that Boris is a long way from being liked by all.
-He blusters, he is often seen to be duplicitous, and his failure to pay attention to any level of detail does him no credit.
+He blusters, he is seen by many to be duplicitous (and worse), and his failure to pay attention to any level of detail does him no credit.
 He will never be a national treasure, or a statesman, and acting like a mischievous schoolboy will only get him so far.

 It may be that winning this "Independence day" is his finest hour.
 I hope so because it won't be a happy occasion if he actually makes it to prime minister.
 I'm OK with him stumbling around the world stage, glad handing other leaders, if that's what he wants, but for goodness sake, the idea of him actually making any decisions frightens the life out of me.
 Again, I'm not being political here (honestly), I'm just making the point that I don't think there was much about force of argument or personal competence – or even trust – that played a part in his campaign success.